Welcome to the "Singalong Section"!

 On the fourth day of Christmas, my true love sent to me

-Four calling birds, three French hens, two turtle doves
+Four calling birds, three French hens, two turtle doves and a partridge in a pear tree.

 On the fifth day of Christmas, my true love sent to me